Rosina Georgiou is a MA Creative Writing student and she is seeking to raise funds to publish a children’s book titled ‘Aphrodite’s Fury’.

 We have put a lot of focus on family relationships in our film, enabling us to take our production beyond the realms of the supernatural and provide an accurate portrayal of grief, its impact on family dynamics and how people eventually move on from it.

-Gabriella Lafor is a TV Production student looking to crowdfund for a pilot episode of her morning entertainment show ‘Get Plugged’ which seeks to
+Thanks to your donations, Gabriella Lafor has sucessfully funded a pilot episode of her morning entertainment show ‘Get Plugged’ which seeks to

 showcase and debate UK music culture.

-Bruno and his team are final year BA Television Production students seeking to fund their final year project titled ‘Mind the Gap’ which is a comedy drama based on a writer who’s failure to publish his work leads him on a journey passed his final destination.
+Thanks to your efforts, Bruno and his team have funded their final year project titled ‘Mind the Gap’ which is a comedy drama based on a writer who’s failure to publish his work leads him on a journey passed his final destination.
+Find out more about 'Mind the Gap'

 After multiple setbacks in life, his mind spirals with dark thoughts.
 After a life changing accident, he steps into a positive light and opens a new, positive chapter in his life.
 After finding friendship in an outgoing woman, Penny, they draw on inspiration from the commuting people of London, to rewrite their lives into a best seller.